-Section 10.124 I-2 Heavy Industrial District, purpose and description

-(a) The I-2 Heavy Industrial District is established to provide areas where the principal use of the land is for manufacturing and processing activities having special need of accessibility to major transportation facilities and utilities and other public services.
+Section 10.124 I-2 Heavy Industrial District, purpose and description transportation facilities and utilities and other public services.
 It is the intent of this district to separate such activities from residential activities for their mutual benefit.
 Uses permitted in this district are indicated in section the Table of Permitted Uses.